seynur/blog/_posts/2026-01-10-splunk-ds-ha.md

             |       └── poc_full_license_server/
             ...

-      The most important configuration file here is `serverclass.conf`, which you’ll find in both `etc_apps` directories.
+      The most important configuration file here is `serverclass.conf`, which you’ll find in both `etc_apps/` directories.
 Remember, these files need to be identical, and contains the key option for this POC:
       ```
       [global]
       syncMode = sharedDir